E-cigarettes: regulations for consumer products

 Go to the EU-CEG website

-At the bottom of the page, click the link that says ‘For electronic cigarette and refill container stakeholders’.
+Click the link that says ‘e-cigarettes and refills’.
 You will need an ECAS account to access this page.
-If you cannot see the information below, you will need to create an ECAS account and log in
+If you cannot see the information below, you will need to create an ECAS account, log in, and start again from step 2

 You have now accessed the CIRCABC (Communication and Information Resource Centre for Administrations, Businesses and Citizens).
 Click ‘latest version of technical documents’